Soviet submarine K-222: Construction and career

 While having her reactor refueled in November 1980, K-222's crew lost the unique tools required to handle the nuclear fuel rods and the Severodvinsk facility had to refuel the boat without them.
 During the procedure, the entire crew decided to go to lunch ashore on 30 November, violating naval regulations as only shipyard workers remained aboard.
 This became a problem because the automatic safety system for the control rods had been shut down and they started to lift, causing the reactor to generate more heat without any water flowing to cool the core of the reactor.
 No one was monitoring the core's temperature and the workers only realized that there was a problem when an alarm sounded after a condenser ruptured and radioactive steam and water entered the machinery compartment.
 They were able to prevent the steam from spreading and turned on the main pumps to get water cooling the core.
 The commission investigating the incident recommended that the reactors be replaced by more modern ones and that an emergency diesel generator be installed, but the recommendations were rejected and the navy decided to simply repair the damage.
 After the repairs and decontamination, K-222 made her last operational patrol in 1981.

-In 1988, the boat was placed in reserve at the naval base in Belomorsk, not far from Sverodvinsk.
+In 1988, the boat was placed in reserve at the naval base in Belomorsk, not far from Severodvinsk.
 Having lost the tools to handle the fuel rods, the navy could not find a company or organization willing or able to defuel the submarine.
 By 2008 cracks started appearing in the hull and the ballast tanks started taking on water.
 In March 2010 Sevmash began scrapping K-222 with the reactors and nuclear fuel still on board, and this was completed by 4 June.

+In popular culture

+In the Tom Clancy novel Red Storm Rising, K222 Papa is sunk by Jerry "The Hammer" O'Malley, flying an ASW helicopter from the Frigate USS Reuben James, while attacking a convoy.